Single moms, why is it so hard to find a good man?

 What Is NOT a good man?

-Obviously, I have dated men in the past that were clearly not destined to be my life partner, and I am forever grateful.
+I have dated men who were not destined to be my life partner, and I am forever grateful.
 (Note, I was not a single mom.)

 They were not bad, but the majority of them, not all, showed me disrespect repeatedly.

 With that said, we all make mistakes because we are imperfect.
-The larger question becomes, do they see the error and work toward making it better.
+The larger question is whether they see the error and work toward improving it.
 Not just with words but actively and consistently working to make it better.

 Trying to define not a good man, he possibly does not possess the above characteristics.